-Johnny Hallyday, the Elvis of France, dies at 74
+French rock star Johnny Hallyday dies at 74

 Hallyday had announced that he was being treated for cancer last March, CNN affiliate BFM reported.

-"We all have a piece of Johnny Hallyday inside everyone of us," a statement from President Emmanuel Macron's office said.
+"We all have a piece of Johnny Hallyday inside every one of us," a statement from President Emmanuel Macron's office said.
 "The public today is in tears, and the whole country mourns."

-Hallyday's career spanned for more than half a century, filling up stadiums and selling millions of records.
-He was hardly known by many Americans, but he was called the French Elvis.
+While the French Elvis was hardly known by many Americans, in the French-speaking world there was only one "Johnny."

+He captivated French young people in the 1960s, introducing them to motorcyles, fast cars and dance moves like the twist.

-"The rock 'n' roll attitude which he brought from the US made him an idol to youth of the sixties," Macron's office said.
+"The rock 'n' roll attitude which he brought from the US made him an idol to youth of the 60s," Macron's office said.
 "When the good days of rock 'n' roll were over, the public could have abandoned him but a new life for him began."

+His career spanned for more than half a century, filling up stadiums and selling millions of records.
+An army of fans followed his tours from big cities to small towns.

+As the years passed, Hallyday branched out from his rock 'n' roll origins, catching new trends as they came along.
+He tried practically every musical genre, from R&B and pop to country and acid rock.

+Hallyday held a special place on the French music scene.
+When it came time to commemorate the first anniversary of the the terrorist attack at Charlie Hebdo, organizers chose Hallyday to sing in tribute.

+After learning of Hallyday's passing, actors and singers around the world expressed their condolences on Twitter.

-French-Canadian singer Celine Dion expressed her condolences on Twitter.
+French-Canadian singer Celine Dion called Hallyway a "giant in show business."

 "I'm very sad to hear the news that Johnny Hallyday passed away.
 He was a giant in show business...a true icon!
 My thoughts go out to his family, his loved ones, and to the millions of fans who adored him for many decades.
 He will be sadly missed, but never forgotten," she wrote.